gordonbrander/openag-ui/GETTIN STARTED.md

 3. When you're done with the feature in question and want to merge it to the master branch:

-ïPush your local changes by clicking ìsyncî on the GUI. ïOpen a pull request to merge your feature branch into master.
-Pull requests let all collaborators in a project know you're basically done with something. ïIf there are merge conflicts (Github will tell you), resolve them locally (Github will tell you how) and push to the remote feature branch.
+* Push your local changes by clicking ‚Äúsync‚Äù on the GUI.
+*Open a pull request to merge your feature branch into master.
+Pull requests let all collaborators in a project know you're basically done with something.
+*If there are merge conflicts (Github will tell you), resolve them locally (Github will tell you how) and push to the remote feature branch.
 This updates the pull request.